reikatze/discord-mpv-rpc/README.md

 - Cache key: `multi:title|year` or `multi:title|year|SxxExx` for episodes
 - Each hit stores poster URL, official TMDb title, and TMDb page URL
 - Confirmed misses are stored as `false`
-- Transient network errors are **not** cached (will retry next time)
+- Transient network errors are not cached (will retry next time)
-- Cache is written to disk **after each TMDb result**, and again on shutdown
+- Cache is written to disk after each TMDb result, and again on shutdown

 Delete the cache file to force fresh TMDb lookups.

 ## How updates work

-- Presence text (elapsed / remaining) refreshes on a timer **only while playing** (default every 15s, to stay under Discord’s informal presence cap).
+- Presence text (elapsed / remaining) refreshes on a timer only while playing (default every 15s, to stay under Discord’s informal presence cap).
 - Pause, unpause, seek, new file, and poster arrival always send immediately (`tick(true)`).
 - While paused, the timer is stopped and Discord timestamps are omitted so the progress bar does not keep moving.
-- `time-pos` is observed **only while paused**, so seeking in pause still updates the text without polling during playback.
+- `time-pos` is observed only while paused, so seeking in pause still updates the text without polling during playback.
 - `playback-restart` (seek / resume while playing) updates immediately, debounced to 0.4s so scrubbing does not spam Discord.
 - TMDb HTTP 429 triggers an exponential backoff (30s–5min) and is not stored as a cache miss.
 - If a wsrv.nl letterbox URL fails, that poster falls back to the raw TMDb image.